We are looking forward to welcoming you to the 17th Munich Balboa and Shag Weekend from October 20th – 22nd, 2023!

 Marcus & Bärbl

-The online registration is closed.
+The online registration is open until October 17th midnight.

 You can also sign up for the newsletter to be automatically informed about all important things.